richardgourley/property-manager-django-project/README.md

-# property-manager-django-project
+# Property Manager - Django Project
-A property manager system for a website.
-It incorporated many models related to property and links them together - agent, office, city.
+This is a property manager system for a website.
+It incorporates many models related to a multi-office propery company and links them together - agent, office, city.
 Pages are searchable for all models containing linked information.